doobert00/AssemblyCalc/README.md

 We've written a calculator using 32-bit x86 assembly code.
 Development is simplist on a Linux machine (or VM) using the NASM assembler and GDB debugging tool.

-The asm_training directory has some simple programs that were used for practice.

 ## Status
 - Functionality for addition, multiplication, subtraction when the output is a single digit
 - Funny (incorrect) behavior when output is a two digit number